-• LangevinPistonPeriod < oscillation period (fs) >
+• LangevinPistonPeriod < oscillation period (fs) > Acceptable Values: positive decimal

 Description: Specifies barostat oscillation time scale for Langevin piston method.
 If the instantaneous pressure did not fluctuate randomly during a simulation and the decay time was infinite (no friction) then the cell volume would oscillate with this angular period.
 Having a longer period results in more averaging over pressure measurements and hence slower fluctuations in the cell volume.
 A reasonable choice for the piston period would be 200 fs.